canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 ```

 negative
-: As you uploaded an amd64 binary, only people on amd64 machine will get access to this snap.
-You can either only focus on one architecture to support, build yourself for all supported architectures your snap, or use [build.snapcraft.io](https://build.snapcraft.io) to push your `snapcraft.yaml`, and get resulting snaps built on all architectures for you!
+: As you uploaded an amd64 binary, only people on 64-bit machines will get access to this snap.
+You can either only focus on one architecture to support, manually build a binary for each architecture you wish to support, or use [build.snapcraft.io](https://build.snapcraft.io) to push your `snapcraft.yaml`, and get resulting snaps built on all architectures for you!

 From here, if you are happy with the testing of your snap, you can use the `snapcraft release` command to have fine-grained control over what you are releasing and where: